 Building Works Updates

-Fraser Coast Regional Council is currently undertaking works on two of the heritage-listed buildings within Maryborough’s historic Customs Precinct.
+Fraser Coast Regional Council will shortly be undertaking works on the heritage-listed Bond Store within Maryborough’s historic Customs Precinct.

-We are mindful of the community and tourism value of these heritage listed buildings and are working hard to ensure this much-loved precinct can continue to be cared for well into the future.
+We are mindful of the community and tourism value of this heritage listed site and are working hard to ensure this much-loved building can continue to be cared for well into the future.

-We appreciate the patience of the local community and visitors to this area while these projects are underway.
+We appreciate the patience of the local community and visitors to this area while this project is underway.

 The Bond Store